jnozzi/cocoadev.com/markdown/ScalingAView.md

 How is the image getting into the image view?

 ----
-I just want to add, that I noticed this a long time ago, and just ended up abandoning General/ImageView.
+I just want to add, that I noticed this a long time ago, and just ended up abandoning ImageView.
 I thought it was a problem with my old OSX 10.2.something and it would be fixed soon.
-What version of OSX are you using? -General/JeremyJurksztowicz
+What version of OSX are you using? -JeremyJurksztowicz

 ----
 Of course, if nobody reports these bugs, they probably won't get fixed.
-Use the General/BugReporter!
+Use the BugReporter!